yracine/device-type.myecobee/README.md

 **************************************************************************************************

-Setup time: about 5 minutes
+Setup time: about 5-10 minutes depending on your ST skills.

 =====================
 PREREQUISITES